9elmaz9/Gilded-Rose/README.md

 In **version 2.0**, the refactoring has resolved these issues by:
 - Making the code more extensible by removing the monolithic logic and replacing it with class-specific behavior.
+- Centralizing common logic into an abstract class, reducing code duplication and simplifying future extensions.
 - Enabling better testability with isolated tests for each item type.

 ## Classes Breakdown 💡